couchbase-partners/google-deployment-manager-couchbase/documentation/gettingStarted.md

 # Getting Started

-This document describes how to get started using the Couchbase virtual machine image on Google Cloud Launcher.
+This document describes how to get started using the Couchbase offer on Google Cloud Launcher.
 Cloud Launcher is a GUI for deploying 3rd party software in Google Cloud Platform (GCP).

 ## Deploying with Cloud Launcher

-First, navigate to the Couchbase Cloud Launcher page here.
+First, navigate to the Couchbase Cloud Launcher page [here](need to add link!!!).

 ![](./images/vm1.png)